jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 ----

+When an :ref:`error<how to test that an Exception is raised>` happens in Python_, an :ref:`Exception<how to test that an Exception is raised>` is raised to stop the program_, this means nothing past the line that caused the :ref:`error<how to test that an Exception is raised>` will run.

-When an :ref:`Exception<errors>` is raised, it stops the program from running.
-It is useful because there is a problem that must be solved for the program_ to continue, and it is a problem when it causes the program_ to stop early.
+It is useful because there is a problem that must be solved for the program_ to continue.
+It  it is a problem when it causes the program_ to stop early.

-What if I want to test that a program_ raises an :ref:`Exception<errors>`?
-If the :ref:`Exception<errors>` is raised, the test will not continue past the line that caused it.
+What if I want to test that a program_ raises an :ref:`Exception<how to test that an Exception is raised>`?
+If the :ref:`Exception<how to test that an Exception is raised>` is raised, the test will not continue past the line that caused it.

-I can use the :ref:`try statement<how to use try...except...else>` to test that some code raises an :ref:`Exception<errors>` and continue past the line that caused it.
+I can use the :ref:`try statement<how to use try...except...else>` to test that some code raises an :ref:`Exception<how to test that an Exception is raised>` and continue past the line that caused it.

 *********************************************************************************
 preview